Other Lists of Great Books

 Great Books Schools

-- Gutenberg College, Eugene, Oregon
+- Gutenberg College, Eugene, Oregon - "A Great Books education from a biblical world view"

 - Mercer University, Atlanta

-- New Saint Andrews College, Moscow, Idaho
+- New Saint Andrews College, Moscow, Idaho - "Classical.
+Christian.
+Liberating Arts"

-- St. John's College, Annapolis, Md., and Santa Fe, N.M.
+- St. John's College, Annapolis, Md., and Santa Fe, N.M

 - Reading list

-- Shimer College, Waukegan, Ill.
+- Shimer College, Waukegan, Ill

-- Thomas Aquinas College, Santa Paula, Calif.
+- Thomas Aquinas College, Santa Paula, Calif

-The reading lists of St. John's College and Thomas Aquinas College are included on my main Great Books Page.
+The reading lists of St. John's College and Thomas Aquinas College are included on my main Great Books Page

 Publishers' Series